 3002B | Call-to-action does not contain registered/DBA brand name | The company/brand name must be included in the CTA and must match the registered Brand or be easily recognizable as the same entity.
 Update the call-to-action and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |

 3003B | Call-to-action does not contain HELP instructions (for example, Reply HELP for help) or HELP instructions in Terms & Conditions | The call-to-action must include instructions on how the end user can receive further support from the brand regarding the message program (for example, Reply HELP for help), or this information must be present in the brand's terms and conditions.
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
-See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls to Action customer care contact information |
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
+See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls-to-Action customer care contact information |

 3004B | Call-to-action does not contain STOP instructions (for example, Reply STOP to cancel) | The call-to-action must include instructions on how the end user can opt-out of the message program (for example, Reply STOP to opt-out).
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
-See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls to Action how to opt out |
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
+See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls-to-Action how to opt out |

 3005B | Call-to-action does not contain message frequency disclosure for recurring message program | The call-to-action must include the frequency at which messages will be sent to end users (for example, #msgs/mo, msg frequency varies, recurring messages, etc.).
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
 See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 3.6 Set Expectations on Frequency |

 3006B | Call-to-action does not contain "message and data rates may apply" disclosure | The call-to-action must include the message and data rate disclosure, as mandated by U.S. carriers.
-Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for Call To Action Requirements.
-See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls to Action; associated fees |
+Update the call-to-action and resubmit. | Short Code Monitor Handbook CTA guidelines are followed for all US Messaging programs for call-to-action requirements.
+See Short Code Monitoring Program Handbook Version 1.9 T-Mobile Code of Conduct V2.2 Section 2.5 Calls-to-Action; associated fees |

 3007B | Call-to-action does not contain complete terms and conditions OR link to complete terms and conditions | The call-to-action must include a link to the message program terms and conditions, or the complete message program terms and conditions language.
 Update the call-to-action and resubmit. | See the CTIA Messaging Principles and Best Practices for more information.
 5.1 Consumer Consent and T-Mobile Code of Conduct V2.2 Section 2.4 Choice and Consent |